-How to Report Drunk Driving Anonymously
+How to Report A Drunk Driver Anonymously

 Motor vehicle accidents (MVAs) in the United States cause tens of thousands of deaths and injure millions of drivers, passengers, cyclists, and pedestrians yearly.
 The leading causes of MVAs include the following:

-• Distracted driving.
-Distracted driving refers to cognitive, manual, and visual distractions that take a driver’s focus off the road.
+• Distracted driving – Distracted driving refers to cognitive, manual, and visual distractions that take a driver’s focus off the road.

-• Drunk driving.
-Drunk drivers include those who consume enough alcohol to elevate their blood alcohol content above 0.08% (or 0.05% in Utah).
+• Drunk driving – Drunk drivers include those who consume enough alcohol to elevate their blood alcohol content above 0.08% (or 0.05% in Utah).
 Drunk driving is categorized as driving under the influence (DUI), which includes impairment by legal or illegal drugs.

 Drunk driving is among the most common causes of MVAs in the United States.
 From 2017 to 2019, drunk driving was a factor in 20% of traffic accidents in Florida, while New York cites drunk driving as a cause or contributing factor in 30% of crashes with fatalities.

-Since drunk driving isn’t rare, you may find yourself in a situation where you see a drunk driver operating a vehicle.
-In that case, you wonder who do you call to report drunk driving or if you can report drunk driving anonymously.
+In that case, you wonder who do you call to report this drunk, impaired driver or if you can report drunk driving anonymously and do the right thing.

 How can you know if someone’s drunk driving?